-Publication and submision Final Report to ccNSO and GNSO Councils for adoption according to their own rules and procedures.
+Publication and submisionof the Final Report to ccNSO and GNSO Councils for adoption according to their own rules and procedures.

 Following the adoption of the report by the ccNSO and GNSO Councils, the review team closes.

 ccNSO and GNSO Councils inform CSC and ICANN of result.